BusyBox13/NDI-2021/README.md

 # NDI-2021
-Website for he event "NDI 2021"
+Website for the event "NDI 2021"